 From time to time, we have been and may become involved in legal proceedings arising in the ordinary course of our business.
-Although the results of litigation and claims cannot be predicted with certainty, we are not presently involved in any legal proceeding in which the outcome, if determined adversely to us, would be expected to have a material adverse effect on our business, operating results, or financial condition.
+Although the results of litigation and claims cannot be predicted with certainty, we are not presently involved in any legal proceeding which we expect to have a material adverse effect on our business, operating results, or financial condition.
 Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources, and other factors.